Heinrich Wacker Returns to Norka - 1928

 After the convention in 1973, one copy of the film was taken to AHSGR headquarters in Lincoln, Nebraska.
 The second copy was held by Marie and Walter C. Krieger in Portland, Oregon.

-Several Portlander's (including Walter C. Krieger) recorded an audio tape in 1985 with their recollections as they watched the film.
+Several Portlanders (including Walter C. Krieger) recorded an audio tape in 1985 with their recollections as they watched the film.

 After the convention in 1973, one copy of the film was taken to AHSGR headquarters in Lincoln, Nebraska.
 The second copy was held by Marie and Walter C. Krieger in Portland, Oregon.

-Several Portlander's (including Walter C. Krieger) recorded an audio tape in 1985 with their recollections as they watched the film.
+Several Portlanders (including Walter C. Krieger) recorded an audio tape in 1985 with their recollections as they watched the film.

 The copy held in Lincoln was restored by the National Film Preservation Foundation.
-AHSGR released a DVD documentary based on this film in July 2016 and it is available for purchase through their online bookstore.
+AHSGR released a DVD documentary based on this film in July 2016, and it is available for purchase through their online bookstore.

 Sources

-A description of the film was prepared by Emma Schwabenland Haynes in 1978 and was updated by Jan Traci Roth (AHSGR staff) in 1998.
+A film description was prepared by Emma Schwabenland Haynes in 1978 and was updated by Jan Traci Roth (AHSGR staff) in 1998.
 The description states that Heinrich Wacker's first attempt to visit Russia was in 1926 and the second in 1927.
 These dates are incorrect based on passport applications and ship records.
 The correct years of travel were 1927 and 1928.
 This description is based in part on the following documents regarding the film obtained from The American Historical Society of Germans from Russia in Lincoln, Nebraska: Correspondence with Henry's son, Conrad Walker; Correspondence between Marie Walker and Emma Deines - November 1974; Correspondence between Walter Krieger and David J. Miller - January 1976; Correspondence between David J. Miller and AHSGR Board of Directors - February 1976.

-Heinrich’s grandson, Mr. Conrad Walker of San Diego, California, recalls 1927 as the year of the first trip, and 1928 as the date of the second trip.
+Heinrich’s grandson, Mr. Conrad Walker of San Diego, California, recalls 1927 as the year of the first trip and 1928 as the date of the second trip.
 This information is confirmed by the passenger ship lists.

-Rachel Krieger Holmes, recalls information about the Henry Wacker film in her story Successful Research: "Like Finding a Needle in a Haystack".
+Rachel Krieger Holmes recalls information about the Henry Wacker film in her story Successful Research: "Like Finding a Needle in a Haystack."

 Passport application and passenger ship lists - Ancestry.com.

-Heinrich’s grandson, Mr. Conrad Walker of San Diego, California, recalls 1927 as the year of the first trip, and 1928 as the date of the second trip.
+Heinrich’s grandson, Mr. Conrad Walker of San Diego, California, recalls 1927 as the year of the first trip and 1928 as the date of the second trip.
 This information is confirmed by the passenger ship lists.

-Rachel Krieger Holmes, recalls information about the Henry Wacker film in her story Successful Research: "Like Finding a Needle in a Haystack".
+Rachel Krieger Holmes recalls information about the Henry Wacker film in her story Successful Research: "Like Finding a Needle in a Haystack."

 Passport application and passenger ship lists - Ancestry.com.